JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

 > **Note:** For the final descent,
 > - Disable the **Virtual Stick**.
 > - Then, manually guide the drone down to the ground.
+> - Be careful when drones start landing.
+GPS drift, wind, acceleration and other environmental factors may change the calculation of the 2 meters above the ground.
+In the worst case scenario, disable the virtual stick, which will set the drone to manual mode, to take the controls.